09.16.2021

 Official Site: https://www.ejecutantes.com/

-About: EJE is a relatively small PRO that covers the copyrights of performing musicians and singers, like mariachi bands and orchestras.
+About: EJE is a relatively small PRO that covers the copyrights of performing musicians and singers, including mariachi bands and orchestras.

 Don’t Leave Your Royalties to Chance

-While signing with a local collection society is a crucial step in securing your rights as a songwriter, you can’t stop there - as they only collect a portion of the royalties you earn when your songs are used.
+While becoming a member with a local collection society is a crucial step in securing your rights as a songwriter, you shouldn’t stop there.
+After all, they only collect a portion of the royalties you earn when your songs are used.

-If your local society is a CMO, they will collect both performance and mechanical royalties earned in your country, but their ability and bandwidth for global collection is limited.
+If you are registered with SACM — the most noteworthy CMO in Mexico — it will collect both performance and mechanical royalties, but its bandwidth for global collection is limited.
 That means that revenue from royalty streams such as international streaming, radio, and live performance can be lost if you rely on them to handle it.

 Follow the steps below to ensure you’re collecting all the music your music generates everywhere it is played worldwide: